 Micheline Steinberg Associates

-48-56 Bayham Place,
+48-56 Bayham Place

-020 3214 8292,
+Telephone: 020 3214 8292

-She has had short plays performed at Southwark Playhouse, Arcola Theatre, Soho Theatre, Battersea Arts Centre and the Liverpool Everyman Theatre.
-She enjoys collaborating with puppeteers, physical theatre practitioners, musicians etc. and has written two shows featuring puppets.
+She has had short plays performed at Southwark Playhouse, Arcola Theatre, Soho Theatre, The Space, Battersea Arts Centre and the Liverpool Everyman Theatre.
+She enjoys collaborating with puppeteers, physical theatre practitioners, choreographers and musicians, and has written two shows featuring puppets.
 Radio includes Poppy Seeds (BBC Radio 4 afternoon play, 2008) and Minor Characters (BBC Women's Hour serial, 2006).

 Rachael is also a literary translator from French, German, Spanish and Portuguese, specialising in theatre.
 She has translated plays for many theatres, companies and festivals in the UK and abroad, including the National Theatre and the Royal Court in the UK.
 Her translation of Marieluise won the 1998 Gate Theatre Translation Award.
 Her translation of The Desert and the Drum won a PEN Translates Award and is published by Dedalus (2018)